How To Get Fish Tank Water Crystal Clear (It’s Easy!)

-A suitable water conditioner will generally remove all harmful chemicals and metals, however, very hard water can appear quite cloudy due to its excessive mineral content, and this is not necessary for most fish.
+A suitable water conditioner will generally remove all harmful chemicals and metals, although very hard water can appear quite cloudy due to excessive mineral content, which isn’t necessary for most fish.

 There are many ways that you can soften aquarium water which you can read about here: How to soften aquarium water (Quick and easy solutions).